iotaledger/iota-wiki/internal/participate/support-the-network/node-software.md

 ![Node Software](/img/participate/banner/banner_node_software.png)

 **IOTA networks consist of interconnected nodes that run a node software.
-This software gives nodes read/write access to the Tangle, allows them to validate transactions, and allows them to store transactions in their local ledgers.**
+This software gives nodes read and write access to the Tangle, allows them to validate transactions, and allows them to store transactions in their local ledgers.**

 ## Hornet